DannyLisamay/COMP_3040/README.txt

   Starting task 12.
 (Maybe a search algo like breadth-first?)

 10/21
-  Task 12 Done kind of.
+  Task 12 Done, kind of.
 Works for my DFAs not sure if it will work for all DFA